-\ Department of Applied Mechanics and Mechatronics Institute of Automotive Mechatronics Faculty of Electrical Engineering and Information Technology Slovak University of Technology Ilkovičova 3, 81219 Bratislava, Slovak Republic e-mail: vladimir.goga@stuba.sk, www.uamt.fei.stuba.sk
+Department of Applied Mechanics and Mechatronics Institute of Automotive Mechatronics Faculty of Electrical Engineering and Information Technology Slovak University of Technology Ilkovičova 3, 81219 Bratislava, Slovak Republic e-mail: vladimir.goga@stuba.sk, www.uamt.fei.stuba.sk

-Key words: Piezoelectric Actuator, Piezo Material PZT-5H, Beam Vibration, Finite Element Model.
+Key words: Beam Vibration, Piezoelectric Actuator, Piezo Material PZT-5H, Finite Element Model.

 Abstract.
-This paper deals with the forced vibration of the aluminum beam using a piezoelectric actuator.
-Cantilever beam was excited by thin piezoelectric film placed near the fix support.
-The oscillation of the free end of the beam was measured using a laser displacement sensor.
-The beam's eigenfrequency and damping ratio for the first bending vibration mode was determined experimentally.
-The beam's deflection when the beam was excited by a piezoelectric actuator was also determined experimentally.
-The actuator was controlled by a signal generator and high-performance power supply and linear amplifier module for driving piezoelectric actuators.
-Data from experimental measurements were used to validate the finite element model of the beam with piezoelectric actuator.
-Results from experimental measurements and numerical simulations were compared.
+This paper deals with experimental and finite element analysis of vibration of the aluminum beam excited by a piezoelectric thin film actuator.
+One beam's end was fix supported and vibration of the beam's free end was measured using laser displacement sensor.
+The beam's eigenfrequency and damping ration for the first bending vibration mode was determined experimentally.
+The beam's deflection when the beam was excited by piezoelectric actuator was also determined experimentally.
+The actuator was controlled by a signal generator and piezo driver module for driving piezoelectric actuators.
+Finite element model of the beam with piezoelectric actuator was created and three types of analyses were performed: modal, transient and harmonic.
+Results from finite element analyses were compared with data from experimental measurements.
+The experimental devices as well as the finite element model will be used in the future for analyses of the actuator as an active damping element and in the study of its energy harvesting capability.